danielwolski/Other/xor-linked-list/README.md

 PRINT_BACKWARD - prints the contents of the list from the last to the first element.

-The behavior of the NEXT, PREV and DEL_ACT commands suggests action on a circular queue in which (except for an empty queue) there is always a successor and a predecessor for each node.
-When such a queue has only one element, the xor value of this node is 0.
-However, the implementation of the circular queue is not required and is not forbidden.
-Instead, it is possible to implement additional functionality of the NEXT and PREV commands.
-It will be run when an exceptional situation occurs, i.e. NEXT call when ACTUAL points to the last element of the queue, or PREV or DEL_ACT when ACTUAL points to the first element of a non-cyclic queue.

-DEL_BEG, DEL_END, DEL_VAL, and DEL_ACT commands for an empty list do not remove anything.
-In each of these cases, removing the currently pointed element (ACTUAL command) should result in moving the currently pointed element pointer to the preceding element, and if it does not exist, to the last element of the list.
 ________________
 EXAMPLE

 Input:

 ADD_END 1